Lesson 4: Finding Files on Your Computer

 - Recent Items: If you recently edited the file you need, you can try looking in the Recent Items list.
 To view it, click the Apple icon in the top-left corner of the screen, then select Recent Items from the menu.
 A list of recently used applications and files will appear.
 If you see the file you need, click it to open it.

 - Default folders: If you don't specify a location when saving a file, macOS will place certain types of files into default folders.
-For example, if you're looking for a Microsoft Word document, you could try looking in the Documents folder.
-If you're looking for a photo, try looking in the Pictures folder.
+For example, if you're looking for a Microsoft Word document, search for it in the Documents folder.
+If you're looking for a photo, try the Pictures folder.
 Most of these folders will be accessible from the Sidebar on the left of the Finder window.

 - Trash: If you deleted the file by mistake, it may still be in the Trash.
 You can click the Trash icon on the Dock to open it.
 If you find the file you need, click and drag it back to the desktop or to a different folder.